Real Effects of BPC-157 Peptide

 Scientists also report that local application of BPC-157 may speed up the healing of surgical wounds in rats.
 They reported an improved rate of collagen formation.

-It’s unclear whether the benefits are due to a potential healing effect of BPC-157 on human cartilage or the pain-reducing effects of the peptide previously reported in animal research.
+It’s unclear whether the beneficial effects are due to a potential healing effect of BPC-157 on human cartilage or the pain-reducing effects of the peptide previously reported in animal research.

-Animal studies also suggest that BPC may have benefits for the gastrointestinal system and the liver in animals.
-More specifically, BPC-157 was shown to protect against stomach ulcers caused by ulcer-inducing agents.
+Animal studies also suggest that BPC may have beneficial effects on the gastrointestinal system and the liver in animals.
+More specifically, BPC-157 was shown to protect against stomach ulcers and other gastrointestinal disturbances in rat models caused by ulcer-inducing agents.

-Research reveals that BPC-157 may also speed up healing in the gastrointestinal tract including anastomoses after gastrointestinal surgeries such as esophageal anastomosis, and intestinal fistulas in models of inflammatory bowel disease.
+Research reveals that BPC-157 may also speed up healing in the gastrointestinal tract including anastomosis in rats after gastrointestinal surgeries such as esophageal anastomosis, and intestinal fistulas in rat models of inflammatory bowel disease.

-The evidence on the side effects of BPC-157 is extremely scarce.
-Potential adverse reactions and unofficial reports reveal that BPC-157 may:
+The evidence on BPC-157 risks and adverse reactions is extremely scarce.
+Potential side effects from unofficial reports reveal that BPC-157 may:

 • speed up cancer growth in cancer patients